-- Complete a research project in urgent care and submit a paper to the College.
+- Complete a medical literature project in urgent care.

 - Fulfil ongoing recertification and supervision requirements.

 - Gain Board of Censors approval to exit the training programme and be awarded Fellowship.

 RNZCUC anticipates that registrars will achieve Fellowship within four years, and that regular and consistent progress be made.
-There is a registrar performance policy, and anyone facing challenges in maintainin progress should discuss their options with their supervisor and Director of Clinical Training.
+There is a registrar performance policy, and anyone facing challenges in maintaining progress should discuss their options with their supervisor and Director of Clinical Training.

 The information above does not replace the Fellowship regulations, which applicants and registrars should read.